 Nevertheless, I don’t need to understand a phenomenon to recognize that it’s working.
 Moreover, those who are looking primarily for reliable stocks to invest in should seriously consider MCD stock.

 Last year, the iconic fast-food company generated nearly $5.6 billion in cash flow from operations.
-In their most recent quarter, MCD produced $4.96 billion in earnings, up over 12.15 million over estimates.
+In their most recent reported quarter, MCD produced earnings per share of $1.97, in-line with analysts’ average estimate.